-After the 1890 West 7th Street bridge was damaged in the flood of 1908 its deck was refloored with oak planks.
+After the 1890 West 7th Street Bridge was damaged in the flood of 1908 its deck was refloored with oak planks.

-Plans for the 1914 West 7th Street bridge were approved in August 1912 as Fort Worth went on a bridge binge.
+Plans for the 1914 West 7th Street Bridge were approved in August 1912 as Fort Worth went on a bridge binge.

-Arches old and new.
+Arches old and new during the transition.

-Before the new bridge was built, you could see a slight trough where the original channel flowed under the arch of the old bridge.
-The arch, similar to those of the Paddock Viaduct and the Henderson Street Bridge (1930), was part of the 1914 construction on the east side of the new river channel.
+Before the new bridge was built, you could see a slight trough where the original channel flowed under the main arch of the old bridge.
+The arch, similar to those of the Paddock Viaduct and the Henderson Street Bridge (1930), was part of the 1914 construction on the east side of the 1954 river channel.

 Rust in peace, old bridge.
 Maybe your replacement will make it to one hundred.